prafful-trip45/Git-GitHub/README.md

 - Config files are global to the host
 - 4 Stages of a File in Git ![File Stages](Images/4Stages_Of_File.png)
 - GIT Cheat Sheet ![Cheat Sheet](Images/Git-Cheat-Sheet.webp)
-- - The repo from which current folder was cloned, that remote is given ```origin``` name by default
+- The repo from which current folder was cloned, that remote is given ```origin``` name by default
+- Git can supported both Distributed VCS as well as Centralized VCS
 ***

 ## Errors faced